MacGregor Ranch 1

 - Reduced risk of catastrophic fire

-- Increase aspen populations
+- Increase Aspen populations

 - Improved forage for animals such as elk and mule dear